Theta-Limited/OpenAthena-Legacy-Python/README.md

 `Approximate alt (terrain):` represents the aproximate altitude (in meters from sea level) of the target according to the terrain data point closest to the final lat./lon. pair

-`Target (lat, lon):` represents the latitude and longitude of the target to which the camera is likely aiming at.
+`WGS84 (lat, lon):` represents the latitude and longitude of the target to which the camera is likely aiming at.
+These values, in degrees, are from the common [WGS84 coordinate system](https://en.wikipedia.org/wiki/World_Geodetic_System)
 `Google Maps:` a link to the previous lat/lon on Google Maps.
 Each rounded to 6 decimal places

 `NATO MGRS:` represents the target location in the [NATO Military Grid Reference System (MGRS)](https://en.wikipedia.org/wiki/Military_Grid_Reference_System), which is simmilar to [UTM](https://en.wikipedia.org/wiki/Universal_Transverse_Mercator_coordinate_system).
 This coordinate system does not include the altitude of the Target

+`SK42:` represents the target latitude and longitude (in degrees) according to the [SK-42 (A.K.A.
+CK-42) coordinate system](https://en.wikipedia.org/wiki/SK-42_reference_system) (Russian: Система координат 1942 года).
+This system is commonly used in old Soviet and post-Soviet style maps, and is based on a differend ellipsoidal projection than WGS84

 The program `getTarget.py` will then exit